 1. Give your article a fair review.

-2. This is a “peer-reviewed” journal.
-Two experts in the area of urban mission that you are writing about will review your article with recommendations to the senior editor.
+2. Experts in the area of urban mission that you are writing about will review your article with recommendations to the senior editor.

 How to Submit Articles to The International Journal of Urban Transformation